Canada’s Food Guide (CFG)

 Answers to Frequently Asked Questions for Health Professionals in BC

 Health professionals are encouraged to use and refer to the new (2019) food guide.
-The dietary guidelines report, stakeholder toolkit, and suite of resources released by Health Canada in January 2019 can support their work.
+Canada’s Dietary Guidelines, the healthy eating resources and the Health Canada’s resources available for download may support their work.

 Key messages for use with patients and clients can be drawn from Health Canada’s healthy eating recommendations, which were developed with extensive focus testing and advice of experts in literacy and communication.